 Do you want a career in the games industry as a concept artist, 3D modeller or animator, or game designer?
 Want to be a film director, camera operator, TV producer or editor?
 What about animation, graphic design, photography or interactive design?
 If you are interested in any of these career paths then this is the course for you.

-A minimum of four GCSEs at grade 4 or above, including English or a Level 2 Diploma in Creative Media at a Merit or above.
+A minimum of four GCSEs at grade 4 or above including English Language, or a Level 2 Diploma in Creative Media at Merit or above.

 What does the course involve?